-“When mine came, I did a victory lap around the office I was so excited,” said Megan Singh, the St. Petersburg company’s director of marketing.
+“When mine came, I did a victory lap around the office I was so excited,” said Megan Moncrief, the St. Petersburg company’s director of marketing.

 Apple devotees around the world have been eagerly awaiting the watches since orders started April 10.
 Users can send texts, read emails, answer calls, pay for purchases and get directions with the device.

 Squaremouth, which compares prices and benefits of hundreds of different travel insurance companies and sells coverage online, paid about $9,000 for the watches.

 “We are a highly customer-focused company, and we’ve always believed that in order for us to provide the best customer service, we have to provide the best work environment,” CEO Chris Harvey said.
 “This is the third time Squaremouth has done something like this, and every time it’s been a lot of fun.”

 The company gave out iPads in 2011 and 2013.

 “We’re big Apple fans.
 Whenever Apple has an event, we’ll put on the TV and watch.
 We were all sitting in a circle watching about the Apple Watch and thinking how cool it was going to be,” Moncrief recounted.
 “Then Chris went into his office and called his partner in Indiana.
 Then he came out and told us we were all getting watches.”